 Scope of investigation

-The AMC is held in mid-November each year, and registration is in early September.
+The American Mathematics Contest (AMC) is held in mid-November each year, and registration is in early September.
 AMC10 and AMC12 are held in mid-February every year.
 With this in mind, students study for it in the summer or winter break.
 Pre-calculus is important in these competitions and the questions are often trickier than your typical mathematics assignments in class.

 Questions 1-10 are typically easy even for students with weak mathematical foundation.
 Questions 11-15 are more difficult in comparison and they are created with lower-intermediate level skills.
 Questions 16-20 are difficult, and only students with upper-intermediate skills can solve them.
 Finally, questions 21-25 are very difficult, and these are the questions that set students apart from the rest.